getman-research-group/3dcnn-zeolite-solvation/README.md

 **Predicting Solvation Thermodynamics of Adsorbates in Zeolite Pores Using Convolutional Neural Networks with Attention Mechanisms**

-The repository contains the data, scripts, trained models, example molecular simulation files, and generated figures used to support the manuscript.
+The repository contains energy tables, data-processing and modeling scripts, trained model checkpoints, representative molecular-simulation files, and the analysis outputs used to support the manuscript.

 ![Workflow overview](overall_workflow.png)